If you have questions on how to transfer money from Google Pay to Cash App, this article has you covered.

 As part of the verification, Google Pay may also send a little amount (cents) to your card.
 The amount disappears soon after and does not change your card’s balance.

-Lastly, you’ll get a message confirming the synchronisation and all you need is to learn how to tap pay with Cash App wherever Google Pay is accepted.
+Lastly, you’ll get a message confirming the synchronization and all you need is to learn how to tap pay with Cash App wherever Google Pay is accepted.

 How Long Does It Take To Transfer Money From Google Pay To Cash App?